jtd020/Report/README.md

 # Report on Sparse Graphical Memory
-## NOTE: Much of the code and results are somewhat disorganized and it is not intended to be widely distirbuted.
+## NOTE: This is meant for a course project.
+Much of the code and results are somewhat disorganized and it is not intended to be widely distirbuted.
 This repo contains the code used as course project report on the Sparse Graphical Memory paper.

 Most of the modications and results are located in the sgm-python directory.
 The sgm-jupyter directory includes the original code used for the SGM paper with some slight modifications for testing purposes.